KIPAC/Physics89L/docs/setup.md

 The Github Desktop application is both a nice tool to interface with git, and a way to use git without needing to use a terminal.
 Here is what you will need to do to use Github Desktop.

 1. Install the github desktop app from here: [https://desktop.github.com/](https://desktop.github.com/)
+2. You should make a Github account if you do not have one, as it will be useful beyond this course, and is needed to download the repository
-2. Once you have installed it, click on the "Current Repository" box in the upper left corner.
+3. Once you have installed github desktop and made an account, click on the "Current Repository" box in the upper left corner.
 This gives you a text box and a pull-down menu.
      1. Alternatively, where it says "Let's get started!", click "Clone a Repository from the Internet", and then select the "URL" tab.
-3. Type in 'KIPAC/Physics89L' into the test box and select "Clone Repository..." from the drop-down menu.
+4. Type in 'KIPAC/Physics89L' into the test box and select "Clone Repository..." from the drop-down menu.
-4. This will "clone" the repository onto your computer, for example putting it in "Documents/GitHub/Physics89L"
+5. This will "clone" the repository onto your computer, for example putting it in "Documents/GitHub/Physics89L"
      1. You can always change this installation location if you have already have a file organization structure in place on your laptop.
-5. At any point you can then update your local copy from the "origin" repository by clicking on "Fetch Origin" button.
+6. At any point you can then update your local copy from the "origin" repository by clicking on "Fetch Origin" button.
-6. This will show all the changes that you have made to your local version.
-As part of the course, we'll talk about how to keep your local changes and merge any updates from the "origion".
+7. This will show all the changes that you have made to your local version.
+As part of the course, we'll talk about how to keep your local changes and merge any updates from the "origin".

 ### Option 2: Using git